GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 - [x] Discourage farming outside farm maps for both lore and performance reasons.
 - [ ] Add support for mid-save installation.
 - [x] Add save-versioning for Thrive's moddata

-### v0.4 - Player Interactions and User Interfaces
-- [ ] HUD elements for viewing soil health for custom tool/object
-- [ ] HUD elements for viewing crop depletion or replenishment rates for custom tool or
-- [ ] Menu to view all known data.
-- [ ] Menu to view summarized data for the current map.
-- [ ] Integration with mod 'Better Game Menu'

-### v0.5 Multiplayer Support and Compatibility
-- [ ] Ensure soil data synchronization.
-- [ ] Ensure crop attribute synchronization.
-- [ ] Ensure consistency of formula selection.
-- [ ] Ensure consistent harvest attribute outcomes.
-- [ ] Add compatibility with mod “Tractor".
-- [ ] Add compatibility with mods “Walk of Life” and “Vanilla Plus Professions”.

 ### v0.6 - Beta Test 1
 - [ ] Recruit testers from the modding community to collect performance data and bug reports.